 After traveling to perform in Guatemalan refugee camps in Chiapas, Mexico (1987) and in South African township schools (1991), Moshe Cohen participated with the French, Clowns Sans Frontieres, in Croatia (1994) and performed in eleven refugee camps in eight days.
 He then started Clowns Without Borders USA in 1995.
 Clowns Without Borders USA continues to be a grassroots, volunteer-run organization.
 With the support of many volunteers, and the hardworking board, the organization continues to strive to bring laughter and humor to children and persons in areas of crisis.

 CWB AROUND THE WORLD

-Now with Clowns Without Borders organizations in twelve countries (Australia, Belgium, Canada, Finland, France, Germany, Ireland, South Africa, Spain, Sweden, the United Kingdom and the United States) we hope to work together to send at least one hundred projects throughout the world each year.
+Now with Clowns Without Borders organizations in fifteen countries (Australia, Austria, Belgium, Brazil, Canada, Finland, France, Germany, Ireland, South Africa, Spain, Sweden, Switzerland, the United Kingdom and the United States) we hope to work together to send at least one hundred projects throughout the world each year.

 See all our Projects

 Clowns Without Borders USA appreciates its long history of bringing laughter where it’s needed most.
 In the early days of our organization’s existence, the volunteers recorded their efforts but not all of their journal entries were recorded digitally.
 We compile statistics of all our programs, but photos and electronic versions of the clown’s self-written experiences are missing sometimes.
 We use the word “historic” to identify these projects.
 “Historic projects” are any Clowns Without Borders program where data was collected about the audience numbers, shows and workshops, country, year, volunteers, and partners, but where no writing about the project has been recovered.

 Curious to learn more about our historic projects?
 Do you have information to share about a historic project?
 Let us know!
 You contact us at email@example.com; subject line, “CWB historic projects.”